Bokashi: The Composting Samurai

 By making a compost tea, you ensure that your plants are receiving a uniform application.
 Additionally, a liquid application will be absorbed by the root system at a faster rate.

-For a five gallon brew, begin with a mixture that is 0.5 liters of bokashi compost and then add 5 gallons of unchlorinated water.
-For best results with the tea, let it brew for 20-40 hours before applying to your plants.
+For a five-gallon brew, begin with a mixture that is 0.5 liters of bokashi compost, and then add 5 gallons of unchlorinated water.
+For best results with the tea, let it brew for 20-40 hours before applying it to your plants.
 You can use that same diluted brew to spray directly on your plants, as well.
-If you are using bokashi to compost your vegetable and plant matter, simply add that compost to your grow or outdoor garden when it is done fermenting and watch your plants thrive!
+If you are using bokashi to compost your vegetable and plant matter, simply add that compost to your grow or outdoor garden when it is done fermenting, and watch your plants thrive!

 Tried and Tested